mpdafa/dafa-tripla-terraform-service/NOTES.md

     > This is the TF IAAC repo that i have created along with the CICD Workflows : https://github.com/mpdafa/dafa-tripla-iaac

 - We can utilize [github endpoints](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2022-11-28#create-a-pull-request) to push changes to new branch and raise PR to a dedicated terraform repo (simliar to gitlab case for access token that can be used by bot).
 - Simplify resoruce block by using modules, either we create this from scratch or using existing one in OSS like [this one](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket).
+The strong reason behind this is that if we use conventional resoruce block we can put our restructured our resrouce file into sub files (per resrouce or team folder).
+By implementing subfolder in our IAAC we can maintain our infra easily accross SRE and Developers team.

 ### Part 2 (Terraform):